 There are so many deserving fundraisers within the Huntington's community who have gone above and beyond to raise valuable funds and awareness to support those affected by Huntington's.

-The Huntington’s Disease Association Awards are our annual opportunity to recognise and celebrate the outstanding achievements of those who support our work, and those who support people affected by Huntington’s disease.
-This year’s nominees have been selected in recognition of their exceptional commitment to fundraising over the past year.
+The Huntington’s Disease Association Awards is our annual event to recognise and celebrate the fantastic achievements of those who support our work and those who support anyone affected by Huntington's disease over the past year.
+This year's nominees have been chosen because of their outstanding commitment to fundraising.

-We would like to thank our event sponsor, FI Real Estate Management.
+We would like to thank our event sponsor FI Real Estate Management.
 You can read more about them at the bottom of the page.

 Fundraiser of the year